Visiting Key Largo: Everything You Need to Know about the Start of the Florida Keys

 • Art Box Studio: This studio offers a variety of art classes, workshops, and events, including painting, drawing, and mixed media.
 Visitors can also view and purchase the work of local artists, including paintings, jewelry, and home decor items.

-• Gallery 303: This gallery features the work of local artists, with a focus on contemporary art and photography.
+• SeaSister: This gallery features the work of local artists, with a focus on contemporary art and photography.
 Visitors can view and purchase a variety of art pieces, including paintings, prints, and sculptures.

-• Island Art Gallery: Located in nearby Islamorada, this gallery features the work of over 50 local artists, including paintings, sculptures, and pottery.
-Visitors can also attend art classes and workshops, or participate in one of the gallery’s regular art events and exhibitions.
+• Kona Kai Gallery: Located in resort but open to the public, this gallery features the work of over 50 local artists, including paintings, sculptures, and pottery.

 Taylor Family with Wyland Manatee Mural Key Largo Florida Keys 2020 2